JackZiyangChen/letter-without-border/README.md

 * You have Python 3 installed
 * You have imported the flask libraries and SQLAlchemy
 * You have enabled javascript
+* If you are using terminal to run the app, please have "flask-dotenv" installed

 (Note: comments on specific imports located in the __init__.py file - installation can be done through pip in the terminal/command prompt)